Monday, January 17, 2011

 And a funny thing, too.
 If you ask a "teabagger" about cutting the government budget, they will say they want it cut to the bone, but "Don't touch my Social Security!"
 And of course, they want to spend more on defense!

 Defense (19%) is the next big slice of the pie and equally as problematic.
 Powerful defense contractors have lobbyists and can ruin your political career by claiming you are "soft on defense" if you propose cutting even one weapons system from the budget.
 Expensive high-tech weapon systems abound in the budget and many of them never end up being used.
 For example, the B-1 and B-2 bombers were built to counter a cold war threat that ended ages ago - and we pay to run them still today.
 Strategic nuclear bombing has pretty much been discredited as being feasible.
-Even in the event of nuclear war, these high-tech relics would be shot down in short order.
+In the event of nuclear war, these high-tech relics would be shot down in short order.

 To be sure, the Pentagon has staged some press-events for these weapons systems, having them perform bombing runs in Iraq or Afghanistan on occasion.
 But as a strategic weapon for modern warfare, they are very expensive, in terms of bang for the buck.